elizabethpankratz/nlp-taboo-implementation/README.md

 ## What it does

-- Given a "main word" (the word that your team members should guess), the card generator generates five "taboo words" (the words you cannot us in your description of the main word).
+- Given a *main word* (the word that your team members should guess), the card generator generates five *taboo words* (the words you cannot use in your description of the main word).
-- Given a main word and five taboo words, the text generator produces syntactically coherent text that ideally would describe the main word, without using any of the taboo words.
+- Given a main word and five taboo words, the text generator's goal is to produce syntactically coherent text that describes the main word without using any of the taboo words.

 ## How to use